equivalent/equivalent.github.io/_posts/til/2021-02-15-rails-activestorage-aws-s3-bucket-policy-permissions.md

 If you want to use [Direct upload](https://edgeguides.rubyonrails.org/active_storage_overview.html#direct-uploads) you need to configure the CORS on AWS S3 bucket

+In AWS go to S3 > click on bucket >  "Permissions" tab > down at the bottom "Cross-origin resource sharing (CORS) section"  > edit

 ```
 [
     {